What’s the Difference Between Rice Vinegar and Seasoned Rice Vinegar?

 Rice vinegar is used in a lot of Asian cooking because of its mild acidity and hint of sweetness.
 Recipes usually call for the two most common varieties, rice vinegar or seasoned rice vinegar.
 What are the differences, and which one should you buy?
+The subtle, but important differences in rice vinegar and seasoned rice vinegar boil down to sweetness and acidity.

 How Rice Vinegar Is Made